openHABian - Hassle-free openHAB Setup

 Did my Installation succeed?
 What to do in case of a problem?

-It is always possible to connect to the SSH console of your device (after a few minutes of boot up time).
+It is also always possible to connect to the SSH console of your device (after a few minutes of boot up time).

 During the setup process you'll be redirected to the live progress report of the setup.